diordev/rust-programming-language/README.md

 2. Start with `wiki/index.md`.
 3. Use `wiki/overview.md` for the current big picture.
 4. Read source material in `raw/` and the processed learning pages in `wiki/`.
+5. Use the wiki as the primary context for AI-assisted questions about Rust in this project.

 Opening the project in Obsidian is the most convenient way to use it.

+## Sources and Attribution

+The `raw/` folder mainly contains source material from official Rust documentation and author-owned books or learning resources.
+In this repository, those materials are used as study inputs for building a structured Rust wiki.

+The main purpose is not to replace the original works.
+The purpose is to let AI-assisted study stay grounded in this curated wiki and its source-based notes instead of relying on random outside context.

+Original rights remain with the relevant authors, publishers, and maintainers of the original materials.
+This repository does not claim ownership over third-party source texts stored in `raw/`.

+If you want the original material, use the official Rust documentation and the original author or publisher websites whenever possible.
+This repository should be understood as a learning workspace built on top of those sources, not as a substitute for them.

+If a rights holder prefers attribution changes, linking instead of local copies, or removal of specific source text, the project should be adjusted accordingly.

 ## Project Structure